martellaj/copr/README.md

 ![](https://media.giphy.com/media/10nMEclFWTPCp2/giphy.gif)

+*NOTE: Not until I completed the first version of this project and was adding tags on GitHub did I realize that VSTS has an extension model of its own.
+Long hair, don't care.*

 This is a Chrome extension I wrote after I found myself doing the same thing and typing the same thing every time I created a PR at work (I work on Outlook.com, thus "OWA").

 - I link a VSTS work item to the PR.